 A man who is attracted emotionally, romantically, and/or sexually to other men.

 An individual who does not identify with normative gender but instead broadens it, not confined to one particular narrative or experience.
 While this is a term that can apply to anyone, it is most often used for young children.

 How one expresses their gender, be it through clothing, makeup, etc.

-An individual’s internal sense of what their gender is, be it male, female, or outside of the binary, which may or may not align with their gender assigned at birth.
-By and large, this is all that Gender actually is.
+An individuals's internal sense of what their gender is, be it male, female, or outside the binary, which may or may not align with their gender assigned at birth.
 It has nothing to do with sexual orientation.

 Not specifying any particular gender.
 Definition can vary depending on context and individual using the term.

 The socially constructed and culturally specific patterns of behavior, appearance, and presentation expected and imposed on people based largely around perceived gender.

 Refers to an individual who experiences sexual desire very rarely.

 The institutionalized assumption that everyone is heterosexual and that heterosexuality is inherently superior and preferable to homosexuality, bisexuality, etc.

 The irrational fear, hatred of, or discrimination against people who are attracted to people of the same sax.